Egyptian numerals: Zero

-According to Carl Boyer, a deed from Edfu contained a "zero concept" replacing the magnitude in geometry.
+Mathematician and historian Carl Boyer, has claimed that a deed from Edfu contained a "zero concept" replacing the magnitude in geometry.
+Friedhelm Hoffmann however clarifies that in the Egyptian method of calculating area it was only in this later, Ptolemaic era document that it contained an explicit placeholder for no length on one side.
+He emphasizes that it was not merely the negation particle jw "𓂜" but jwty, meaning "missing":

 Fractions

 Rational numbers could also be expressed, but only as sums of unit fractions, i.e., sums of reciprocals of positive integers, except for 2/3 and 3/4.
 The hieroglyph indicating a fraction looked like a mouth, which meant "part":